yk-tanigawa/yk-tanigawa.github.io/_pages/about.md

 ## News

+- 2023/10/26: **New Publication**. "[Power of inclusion: Enhancing polygenic prediction with admixed individuals](/publication/2023-10-26-ipgs)."
+We report a new method that improves genetic predictions by directly including admixed and ancestry-diverse individuals.
+The inclusive training strategy makes genetic prediction models more accurate for everyone, promoting health equity.
+  - MIT News: "Making genetic prediction models more inclusive"
 - 2023/10/4-6: Yosuke presented at [the 14th International Workshop on Advanced Genomics (14AGW)](https://www.14agw.jp/).
 - 2023/8/4: Yosuke presented at [the 46th Annual Meeting of the Japan Neuroscience Society (JNS)](https://neuroscience2023.jnss.org/).
 - 2023/7/19: Yosuke presented at [the Alzheimer's Association International Conference 2023](https://aaic.alz.org/).